platformsh/platformsh-docs/docs/src/frameworks/ez/_index.md

 curl -LSs https://ezsystems.github.io/launchpad/install_curl.bash | bash
 ```

-Then you can start to use it to initialize your eZ Platform project on top Docker.
+Then you can start to use it to initialize your Ibexa DXP project on top Docker.

 ```bash
 ~/ez init